whyhankee/wrkr/README.md

 ## TODO:

-* Implement: When '7 days' (human-interval) syntax

-* Fix stop() closing database when a qitem is dispatched, cannot update afterwards

 * Move backend tests to its own package so we have a standard interface tests for the backend engines.

 * Move MongoDB backend to its own package